Steptoe and Son: Steptoe and Son in Murder at Oil Drum Lane

 In October 2005, Ray Galton and John Antrobus premiered their play, Steptoe and Son in Murder at Oil Drum Lane, at the Theatre Royal, York.
 It then went on tour across the country.
 It was set in the present day and related the events leading to Harold killing his father and their eventual meeting 30 years later, Albert then appearing as a ghost.
-By the end, it is clearly established that this is very much a conclusion to the Steptoe saga.

 It was not the first time this idea had been considered.
 When Wilfrid Brambell left the UK after the third series to pursue an eventually unsuccessful Broadway musical career, Galton and Simpson toyed with the concept of 'killing off' Albert in order to continue the show without having to await Brambell's return.
 The character would have been replaced with Harold's illegitimate son, Arthur (a part thought to be intended for actor David Hemmings).
 This idea was detested by Corbett, who thought it ridiculous, although the 2008 drama The Curse of Steptoe depicts Corbett as being delighted with the concept, since assuming the role of father would allow Harold's character some development and growth, which he felt was long overdue.

 Steptoe and Son

-In March 2011 the Engine Shed Theatre Company performed three episodes of the series live on stage at the Capitol Theatre, Horsham.
+In March 2011, the Engine Shed Theatre Company performed three episodes of the series live on stage at the Capitol Theatre, Horsham.
 Jack Lane played Albert Steptoe and Michael Simmonds played Harold.
-The three episodes performed by the company were: Men Of Letters, Robbery With Violence and Seance in a Wet Rag and Bone Yard.
+The three episodes performed by the company were: Men of Letters, Robbery with Violence and Seance in a Wet Rag and Bone Yard.
 Engine Shed went on to adapt and perform the two Christmas Specials later that year.

 Many of the original TV episodes of Steptoe and Son have now been officially adapted to the stage by the original writers Ray Galton and Alan Simpson, with David Pibworth.